Castelvetro di Modena is a little, picturesque hilly town in the heart of Emilia-Romagna, between Modena and Bologna.

 Explore the permanent collection of Renaissance-style garments owned by the Dama Vivente Association at the Fili d’Oro a Palazzo museum.

-In June, Mercurdo, the Market of the Absurd: displays and exhibitions on the theme of the weird and wonderful, with a market of odd and unusual objects.
+Every 2 years in June, Mercurdo, the Market of the Absurd: displays and exhibitions on the theme of the weird and wonderful, with a market of odd and unusual objects.

 In August, Calici di Stelle (A goblet of stars), a weekend of wine tastings and observing falling stars.